inariksit/cclaw-zettelkasten/logics_formalisms_languages_applications.md

 but there is no way to take what you have written down and generate new information from it, then it is not a programming language.

-As an example, LegalRuleML allows you to write down, in a strictly formalized way, statements of law.
+As an example, <legalruleml> allows you to write down, in a strictly formalized way, statements of law.
 But the LegalRuleML standard explicitly states that there is *no semantic meaning* applied to those statements.
 You can't build a LegalRuleML compiler, because there is no logic to implement.